 end architecture;

-Figure 5: full code for example #1; Input2Outputs.vhdl
+Figure 6: Full code for example #1; Input2Outputs.vhdl

-The code for this first example is shown in Figure 5.
-This code defines the architecture of the entity ‘CustomWrapper’.
-‘CustomerWrapper’ is the definition that provides the basic I/O definitions of our custom MCC instrument and the logic of it.
+The code for this first example is shown in Figure 6.
+This code must define the architecture of the entity ‘CustomWrapper’.
+‘CustomWrapper’ is the template to which the MCC design must conform.
+It provides the basic I/O port definitions of the custom MCC instrument.
+See the full definition in the online documentation.

-Within this project, “Inputs2Outputs” select the editor, create a new file named “Inputs2Outputs.vhdl”, this should look like Figure 6
+Within the “Inputs2Outputs” project, select the editor, create a new file named “Inputs2Outputs.vhd”, seem in Figure 7.

-Enter the text of figure 5.
-It should look like Figure 7.
+Enter the text of Figure 6.
+It should look like Figure 8.

 Build the code

-Select the ‘Target device’, ‘Save’ and then ‘Build’.
-The code will then be submitted to the Cloud Compile server and you can select the Build tab to observe the process.
+Select the ‘Target device’, ‘Save’, and then ‘Build’.
+The code will then be submitted to the MCC server and you can select the Build tab to observe the process, as seen in Figure 9.
 This will take several minutes to complete.

-Once the code compilation is complete, the “Synthesize”, “Route”, Report” and “Bitstream” should all be green.
+Once the code compilation is complete, the “Synthesize”, “Route”, Report”, and “Bitstream” should all be green.
 At the very bottom of this screen is the bitstream, or artifact, ‘bitstream.tar.gz’.
-Do not unzip or untar this bit stream.
+The file “bitstream.tar.gz” can then be downloaded to your local PC by clicking on the small download icon.
+Do not unzip or untar this file.

 It is likely you will see many compiler or synthesizer warnings; these can mostly be disregarded for our purpose.
-However, any errors would need attention, errors are likely to halt the build process.
+However, any errors would need attention as they will halt the build process.

 Deploy the code

-Now using the Moku iPad app, select MiM and then configure the slots and I/O as shown in Figure 10.
-This will prepare the Moku:Pro for the CC bitstream.
+Now using the Moku app, select MiM and then configure the slots and I/O as shown in Figure 10.
+This will prepare the Moku:Pro for the Moku Cloud Compile bitstream.

 Figure 10: MiM slot configuration for example 1

-To provide a test of our new CC custom instrument, we deploy the slot 2 waveform generator with a 10 MHz sine wave on output 1 and a 1 MHz ramp wave on output 2.
-This then passes through our simple CC instrument that and by deploying the oscilloscope in slot 4, these signals can be observed to confirm the correct ‘pass through’ operation of the slot 3 CC instrument.
+To test your new custom instrument, configure the Slot 1 Waveform Generator with a 10 MHz sine wave on Output A and a 1 MHz ramp wave on Output B as seen in Figure 13.
+This then passes through our simple instrument.
+By deploying the Oscilloscope in Slot 3, we can observe the correct “pass through” operation of the MCC instrument deployed between them in Slot 2.

 Example 1 illustrated in great detail the steps required to compile and deploy a very simple VHDL example.